nevermined-io/nvm-docs/docs/architecture/specs/Spec-DTP.md

 ![Data Transfer Proofs Deal Flow](images/dtp/data-transfer-proof-dispute-resolution.png)

-### Accessing from gateway
+### Accessing from node

-In this scenario, the gateway acts as a PROVIDER.
+In this scenario, the node acts as a PROVIDER.
 This is useful when the PUBLISHER doesn't want to be on-line running a service for responding to CONSUMER requests.
 This means the PUBLISHER delegates the ability of releasing the decryption key to the CONSUMER when the conditions are fulfilled to the PROVIDER.

-Accessing documents using the gateway mostly works the same way as in a normal flow, but the Consumer has to send his Babyjubjub public key too.
-The data must be checked so that the gateway won't send invalid proofs to the net (it's possible to get the key from the calldata of the fulfill method if they have the corresponding key).
+Accessing documents using the node mostly works the same way as in a normal flow, but the Consumer has to send his Babyjubjub public key too.
+The data must be checked so that the node won't send invalid proofs to the net (it's possible to get the key from the calldata of the fulfill method if they have the corresponding key).
 Additionally we can check that the Eth-address corresponds to the Babyjubjub public key.
-This isn't absolutely necessary, but is needed if we want the gateway to return the data transfer key (or perhaps the data as plain text).
+This isn't absolutely necessary, but is needed if we want the node to return the data transfer key (or perhaps the data as plain text).

 ![Data Transfer Proofs Deal Flow](images/dtp/data-transfer-proof-gateway-uploader.png)